Pasta-fantasia/elena-docs/docs/03_strategies/configuration_by_example.md

     This is a work in progress.
 It's a software configuration guide.
 This Is Not Financial Advice.

-This guid show a parametrization using DCA_Conditional_Buy_LR_with_TrailingStop and TrailingStopLoss
+This page guides you to an example of parametrization using DCA_Conditional_Buy_LR_with_TrailingStop and TrailingStopLoss.

 - DCA_Conditional_Buy_LR_with_TrailingStop to invest some redundant money.
 - TrailingStopLoss to protect or trade some already hodl crypto.